-In this tutorial, we are going to discuss about what is concurrency and how it is different from parallelism.
+In this tutorial, we will discuss what concurrency is and how it is different from parallelism.
 Go language is a concurrent language and not a parallel one.

 Concurrency is an ability of a program to do multiple things at the same time.
-This means a program that have two or more tasks that run individually of each other, at about the same time, but remain part of the same program.
+This means a program with two or more tasks that run individually from each other, at about the same time, but remain part of the same program.
 It’s best explained with an example.

-Let’s consider a person jogging.
-During his morning jog, lets say his shoe laces become untied.
-Now the person stops running, ties his shoe laces and then starts running again.
+Let us consider a person jogging.
+During his morning jog, let us say his shoelaces become untied.
+Now the person stops running, ties his shoelaces and then starts running again.
 This is a classic example of concurrency.

-The person is capable of handling both running and tying shoe laces, that is the person is able to deal with lots of things at once 🙂
+The person is capable of handling both running and tying shoelaces, that is, the person can deal with lots of things at once 🙂

 What is parallelism and how is it different from concurrency?

-Lets understand it better with the same jogging example.
-In this case lets assume that the person is jogging and also listening to music in his mobile.
-In this case the person is jogging and listening to music at the same time, that is he is doing lots of things at the same time.
+Let us understand it better with the same jogging example.
+In this case, let’s assume that the person is jogging and listening to music on his mobile.
+In this case, the person is jogging and listening to music at the same time.
+That is, he is doing lots of things at the same time.
 This is called parallelism.

 Concurrency and Parallelism – A technical point of view

-Up to now we understood what is concurrency and how it is different from parallelism using real world examples.
-Now lets look at them from a more technical point of view as we are techies.
+Up to now, we have understood what concurrency is and how it is different from parallelism using real-world examples.
+Now let us look at them from a more technical point of view as we are techies.

-Lets assume that we have structured our browser’s code in such a way that each of these components can be executed independently (This is done using threads in languages such as Java and in Go we can achieve this using Go routines, more on this later).
+Let us assume that we have structured our browser’s code.
+So that each of these components can be executed independently (This is done using threads in languages such as Java, and in Go language, we can achieve this using Goroutines, more on this later).

-When this browser is run in a single core processor, the processor will context switch between the two components of the browser.
-It might be downloading a file for some time and then it might switch to render the html of a user requested web page.
-This is know as concurrency.
+When this browser is run in a single-core processor, the processor will context switch between the two components of the browser.
+It might be downloading a file for some time, and then it might switch to render the html of a user requested web page.
+This is known as concurrency.

-Concurrent processes start at different points of time and their execution cycles overlap.
-In this case the downloading and the rendering start at different points in time and their executions overlap.
+Concurrent processes start at different points of time, and their execution cycles overlap.
+In this case, the downloading and the rendering begin at different points in time, and their executions overlap.

-Lets say the same browser is running on a multi core processor.
-In this case the file downloading component and the HTML rendering component might run simultaneously in different cores.
+Let us say the same browser is running on a multi-core processor.
+In this case, the file downloading component and the HTML rendering component might run simultaneously in different cores.
 This is known as parallelism.

 Parallelism will not always result in faster execution times.
 This is because the components running in parallel have might have to communicate with each other.